-This has been a milestone year in terms of our medical imaging activity.
-Most notably, we signed collaboration agreements with a recognised tier 1 OEM and with Analogic to develop CZT-based detectors for use in their advanced imaging scanners.
-The agreement with the tier 1 OEM, which is a leading health-technology company, has an initial period of seven years.
-This comprises a short development phase when the parties will work together to integrate Kromek's CZT-based detectors into the customer's medical imaging scanners, with the agreement then transitioning to a longer commercial supply phase.

-With Analogic, who have been global leaders in CT detector technology for over 50 years, we are developing CZT-based detector solutions for photon counting CT applications in both the medical imaging and security screening sectors.
-Our CZT sensors will be integrated with Analogic's detector designs and, as the project progresses towards commercialisation, we will ensure production capacity is available to support their demand.
+Kromek commenced work under the landmark collaboration agreements that it signed at the end of the prior year with a recognised tier 1 OEM and with Analogic to develop CZT-based detectors for use in their advanced imaging scanners.
+The agreement with the tier 1 OEM, which is a leading health-technology company, comprises a short development phase to integrate Kromek's CZT-based detectors into the customer's medical imaging scanners, with the agreement then transitioning to a longer commercial supply phase.
+With Analogic, who have been global leaders in CT detector technology for over 50 years, the Group is developing CZT-based detector solutions for PCCT applications in both the medical imaging and security screening sectors.
+The work under these collaborations is progressing well with key deliverables being achieved during the year.